Kani1013/expression-sandbox/README.md

 ## Why the fork?

 The opinions behind [nx-compile](https://github.com/RisingStack/nx-compile) differ from the opinions behind [expression-sandbox](https://github.com/JoshuaWise/expression-sandbox).
 For example, `expression-sandbox` is not interested in providing a non-secure version of itself.
 The "small modules" rule suggests that such functionality should be in its own module.
 Additionally, `expression-sandbox` aims to secure *anything* you put into the sandbox—not just globals and native prototypes.
+Finally, `expression-sandbox` keeps its independence from [nx-framework](https://github.com/RisingStack/nx-framework), to be as generic as possible.